What Is Technical SEO? A Complete Guide

 How HTTPS Improves User Trust and SEO

-HTTPS encrypts data between your website and users, ensuring security and trust.
+HTTPS encrypts data between your website and users, and maintaining a secure website is essential for technical SEO.
+This ensures security and trust.
 Google prioritizes HTTPS websites in rankings, making it a crucial step for both SEO and user retention.

 Steps to Secure Your Website with SSL Certificates